Removal of Confederate monuments and memorials: National

+In 2000, the U.S. Army renamed Forrest Road - named for Confederate general and Klan leader Nathan Bedford Forrest - at Fort Bliss after receiving complaints.
+The road was renamed Cassidy Road after Lt.
+Gen. Richard T. Cassidy, a former post commander.

+In February 2020, the commandant of the Marine Corps, General David H. Berger, ordered "the removal of all Confederate-related paraphernalia from Marine Corps installations", including Confederate flags, bumper stickers, and "similar items".

+The U.S. Navy has similarly prohibited the display of the Confederate flag, including as bumper stickers on private cars on base; a wave of corporate product re-branding has also ensued.

 In 2021, Congress ordered the Defense Department to establish a commission to consider whether to rename various bases, ships, buildings, streets, and other things named to honor Confederate figures.
 In 2022, this Naming Commission recommended changing the names of nine Army bases, two Navy ships, and other items.
 Defense Secretary Lloyd Austin pledged to follow the commission's recommendations.

-As well, the U.S. Navy and U.S. Marines prohibited the display of the Confederate flag, including as bumper stickers on private cars on base; a wave of corporate product re-branding has also ensued.